Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 3 Mei 2026 20.43.04 UTC
+- WIB: Minggu, 3 Mei 2026 22.01.11 UTC
-- WITA: Minggu, 3 Mei 2026 21.43.04 UTC
+- WITA: Minggu, 3 Mei 2026 23.01.11 UTC
-- WIT: Minggu, 3 Mei 2026 22.43.04 UTC
+- WIT: Senin, 4 Mei 2026 00.01.11 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: success
+Kategori: technology